CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 3. **Click inside a plane panel** to place an object.
 Drag from an existing marker to move it.
 You can also drag objects directly in the main image panel.
 4. **Adjust parameters** in the Object Controls panel on the right.
 For hybrid objects, separate collapsible sections appear for the lens and source halves.
 The eye button excludes an object from the computation without deleting it.
 5. **The image panel** updates in real time.
 Press C to overlay critical curves and caustics.
 Use the recording tab to save a PNG, WebM, or GIF.
+6. **Measure angular distances** with the ruler.
+Tick **Show ruler** in the Settings tab (off by default) to reveal the ruler button at the bottom-left of the image panel.
+Click it, then click-and-drag on the image between two points: a line appears with its separation in arcseconds and position angle (e.g. `1.42″ · 34°`).
+Measurements are additive — each drag adds another line, and they stay until cleared with **Esc**, the **×** button, or by turning the ruler off.
+The measurement lines are captured in saved PNGs and recordings; the ruler button itself is not.
-6. **Save and load configurations** using the Save YAML / Load YAML buttons at the bottom of the Settings tab.
+7. **Save and load configurations** using the Save YAML / Load YAML buttons at the bottom of the Settings tab.
 The file stores all planes, objects, and parameters along with the full view state, so a loaded config reproduces the same picture: field of view, active quantity, per-quantity color mapping, contour spacing, the critical-curve and point-source resolution, and the overlay toggles.
 Any setting absent from a file (for instance one saved by an older version) loads at its default value.

 ## Keyboard shortcuts